espen795/Likeback-Tinder-Likes/README.md

 Authentication using cookies.

 Creating a combined mode where both local storage and remote mode is used.

-Some functionality to allow user to actually view a profile before liking back Customise amount of tries per run in config
+Some functionality to allow user to actually view a profile before liking back.

+Customise amount of tries per run in config.

-Send automatic message when matched using customised string, ex: "Hey %name, how are you doing?"
+Send automatic message when matched using customised string, ex: "Hey %name, how are you doing?".

 <h3>Bugs</h3>
 The LoginDataRefreshToken variable is not always available.
 It looks like sometimes the browser authenticates using a cookie.
 I will look into this, and try implementing cookie authentication.